UniMath/agda-unimath/README.md

   in this guide causes suboptimal readability of the code if applied, please notify us and we will try to improve this guide, and possibly our code.
 * The library uses a standard line length of 80 characters.
+* All module headers and standard term definitions should have a single empty line before and after them.
 * The library uses Lisp style parentheses, and indent arguments of functions if they are on their own line.
 * The library is universe polymorphic.
 Whenever a type or type family is assumed, it is assigned its own universe level.

 ### Names